 The MAC address format for VRRP is as follows:

-• For IPv6, the MAC address format used by VRRP version 3 is 00-00-5E-00-02-{VRID}, with the {VRID} again being the Virtual Router Identifier, which provides uniqueness for the virtual router on the local network segment.
+again being the Virtual Router Identifier, which provides uniqueness for the virtual router on the local network segment.

 The use of a standardized MAC address format allows devices on the same network segment to correctly identify and forward packets to the virtual router, regardless of which physical router is currently acting as the master router for the virtual IP address.
 This mechanism ensures seamless failover and redundancy, as the actual master router can change without needing to update the ARP cache of other devices on the network.

-HSRP Virtual Mac Address
+HSRP Virtual Mac Address #

 For HSRP (Hot Standby Router Protocol), the virtual MAC address associated with the virtual IP address is constructed in a specific format that allows network devices to uniquely identify the HSRP group and forward traffic to the active router serving as the gateway.